maximemulder/clam/README.md

     </tr>
 </table>

-Type inference is undecidable for some expressions using tuple projections or type applications.
+Type inference is impossible for some expressions using tuple projections or type applications.

 Some of these examples, as well as inspirations for the algorithm, were shamelessly stolen from TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-*\* The algorithm for type inference was developped hastily and is currently very dirty.
-There are likely a few bugs remaining, notably with recursive types which Clam does not support yet.
-However, most cases as well all the provided examples work, which I think is a nice achievement.*
+*\* The type inference algorithm is quite dirty and probably has a few bugs (notably with recursive types).
+Type inference for such a complex type system is still an open problem, and I would probably need to spend at least a few months working on it to refine it.
+However, most cases, as well as all the examples and tests work, which I think is a nice achievement.*

 *\*\* The types shown by the interpreter do not look as good as these examples as the type printing function is currently quite basic.
 Still, they are exactly these types.*